chenxingqiang/llm-course-chen/notebooks/md/lesson_18_Model_Deployment_and_Backend_Development.md

 2. What are the challenges in deploying LLMs in edge computing environments, and how might they be addressed?
 3. How can deployment strategies be adapted for different types of applications (e.g., real-time chat vs. batch processing)?

-## 4.2 Concept 2: Scalable Backend Architectures for LLM Applications
+## Scalable Backend Architectures for LLM Applications

-### 4.2.1 Explanation

 Building scalable backend architectures for LLM applications involves designing systems that can handle varying loads, ensure high availability, and efficiently manage resources.
 This requires a combination of distributed systems principles and AI-specific optimizations [2].